Gashi (tribe)

 Gashi is an Albanian surname and the name of one of the major historical tribes of northern Albania.
 It is a historical tribal region situated in the Highlands of Gjakova.
-The Gashi tribe is known to follow the Kanuni i Malësisë së Madhë, a variant of the Kanun.
+The Gashi tribe is known to follow the Kanuni i Malësisë së Madhe, a variant of the Kanun.
 They were known among the mountain tribes for their wisdom.

 Geography

 Gashi is one of the most widespread Albanian tribes in northern Albania, Kosovo and Macedonia.
-Their tribal territory corresponds to the District of Tropoja and District of Gjakova in Albania and Kosovo respectively; it extends from the east of the town of Bajram Curri to villages such as Botushë and Koshare in Kosovo.
-Their tribal region is based on the valleys of the Llugaj and Bushtrica rivers, bordering the Krasniqi to the west, the Bytyçi to the south over the Luzha Pass (Qafa e Luzhës), and the Morina (tribe) to the southeast.
-The Gashi tribe also held summer pasturelands to the north of the mountain east of Vuthaj.
+Their tribal territory corresponds to parts of the districts of Tropoja in Albania and Gjakova in Kosovo; it extends from the east of the town of Bajram Curri to villages such as Botushë and Koshare in Kosovo.
+Their tribal region is based on the valleys of the Llugaj and Bushtrica rivers, bordering the Krasniqi to the west, the Bytyçi to the south over the Luzha Pass (Qafa e Luzhës), and the Morina to the southeast.
+The Gashi tribe also held summer pasturelands to the north of the mountain that lies east of Vuthaj.